ashishsamarth/Cloud/Azure/Important-Notes/Guiding-Principles-for-Responsible-AI.md

 to recognize them; you should make it clear to the user how their data is used and retained, and who has access to it.

 --------------------------------------------------------------------------------------------------------------------------
-Inclusiveness : When you are utilizing some dataset to build an ML solution, then you must ensure to include all potential aspects and variations in the dataset.
+**Inclusivenes** : When you are utilizing some dataset to build an ML solution, then you must ensure to include all potential aspects and variations in the dataset.
 The idea is to NOT have any bias in the AI / ML solution, and the AI solution is able to cater to majority scenarios, its utilized for.
 AI systems should empower everyone and engage people.
 AI should bring benefits to all parts of society, regardless of